Nandu-Pyayala/MBA_Placement_Data_Analysis/README.md

 5. Follow the notebook to explore the analysis and visualizations.

 ## 📊 Key Insights
-- **Academic Performance**: Key GPA thresholds correlated with successful placements.
+- **Academic Performance**: Key Percentage thresholds correlated with successful placements.
-- **Skillsets**: Technical and soft skills most valued by recruiters.
+- **Skillsets**: Marketing and Finance skills are preferred.
-- **Industry Trends**: Preferred industries and roles for graduating students.
+- **Industry Trends**: Prefer students with work experience.

-## 📈 Future Enhancements
-- Build predictive models to forecast placement likelihood based on student data.
-- Develop a web-based dashboard for interactive data exploration.
-- Include data from multiple colleges to generalize findings.

-## 🤝 Contributing
-We encourage contributions to enhance this project!
-If you have ideas for improvement, fork the repository, implement your changes, and submit a pull request.

-## 📄 License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## 💡 Acknowledgments
-Special thanks to the contributors and data providers for supporting this project.